-- If your employer, company or agency (insurance company, voc rehab, CAP, etc.) is paying for your tuition, you need to have an official letter or Tuition Authorization Form from the company authorizing us to bill them.
-This must be submitted at the time of registration for day, evening or business training courses prior to the meeting of the first class for all classes.
+- 1. If the employer, company or agency (insurance company, voc rehab, CAP, etc.) is paying for tuition, have an official letter or Tuition Authorization Form from the company authorizing NHTI to bill them.
+This must be submitted at the time of registration for day, evening, online or business training courses prior to the meeting of the first class for all classes.
 The company must be willing to pay upon receipt of invoice. - 2.
 If the third party states that there are any contingencies, (i.e. grade of "C" or better, upon completion, reimbursement, etc.), NHTI cannot bill the third party.
 The student must pay the semester charges by the tuition due date and receive reimbursement directly from the third party. - 3.
-For NHTI to send an invoice to your company the letter must be on official letterhead and include:
+For NHTI to send an invoice to a company the letter must be on official letterhead and include: